Portland, OR Property Tax Calculator

 Estimate property tax for a home in Portland, OR.
-Oregon has an average effective property tax rate of 0.93%, so a median-priced Portland home of $550,000 generates roughly $5,115 in annual property tax.
+Homes in Portland are assessed by Multnomah County, where the effective property tax rate runs about 1.10% of market value — so a median-priced Portland home of $550,000 generates roughly $6,050 in annual property tax.
 Enter your specific home value below for a custom estimate.

 Annual Tax